m-ue-d/m-ue-d/README.md

 Hi visitor.
 My name is MÜD.
 I like working on fun projects with my firends <a href="https://github.com/FabianHummel">Fabian Hummel</a> and <a href="https://github.com/lambdaspg">LambdaSpg</a>.
 They're great, so check them out too! =)

 I am a IT-fanatic that enjoys discovering new stuff.
 Working with friends is also very important to me.
+(You can also find me on Soundcloud: <a href="https://soundcloud.com/m-ue-d">m-ue-d</a>)

 ## 🔭WHAT'S HE DOING?
 I am currently working on a program called Squavy, which is a free Web DAW.
 Check it out at <a href="https://github.com/Squavy-DAW">Squavy-DAW</a>.

 ## 🤔WHAT ARE YOUR FUTURE PLANS?
 Write better documentation on my projects.
 Other than that, i'll keep them secret 🤫!